Erlend Øye: Chile

 On numerous occasions Øye has visited Chile.
 His first presentation was in 2006, during his tour in South America.
 In 2017 he traveled to Chile to spend a season at the home of a close friend who lived in Santiago, where he mainly dedicated himself to composing songs on the ukulele.
 After playing at the "En Orbita" Festival, he met Tiare Galaz (a member of the Chilean band Niña Tormenta), who also played the ukulele.
 After talking with Tiare backstage, they agreed to meet another day to share their experiences on the instrument.
 After being invited to dinner the next day by Tiare, he met Diego Lorenzini, who brought him a chord notebook.
 Some time later, he was invited to a series of concerts of the Matiné Uva Robot, where he met musicians Rosario Alfonso and Javier Bobbert.
 In an interview with CNN Chile, he said "from that moment on we started to play regularly while I was in Chile.
 It was very surprising to see how the musical search of these four Chileans was very similar to what I was doing with the support band that I had formed with three Sicilian friends - called La Comitiva -, so I finally decided to invite them to open my tour of Germany together".
 Chilean artists were invited to a tour with Øye through Europe, where he established a great friendship with Chilean musicians.
-During the summer of 2018, he returned to Chile to accompany the Swedish-Argentine singer-songwriter José González, and later accompanied Niña Tormenta, Diego Lorenizi and the band Salanca Selector at an outdoor concert in the Chilean town of Pirque.
+During the summer of 2018, he returned to Chile to accompany the Swedish-Argentine singer-songwriter José González, and later accompanied Niña Tormenta, Diego Lorenizini and the band Salanca Selector at an outdoor concert in the Chilean town of Pirque.
 In 2019 Øye collaborated with Diego Lorenzini in his song Me voy a Valparaíso from his album De algo hay que morir (UVA Robot, 2019).
 In late 2019, The Whitest Boy Alive announced a new series of performances in Chile and Argentina and in 2020 released the non-album single Serious, the project's first new material since 2009's Rules.